dominikrys/dominikrys.github.io/content/posts/zsh-in-git-bash-on-windows/index.md

 ## Troubleshooting

-[fworks's guide](https://gist.github.com/fworks/af4c896c9de47d827d4caa6fd7154b6b) tends to be fairly active, so it's worth searching for or asking about your issue there.
+[fworks's guide](https://gist.github.com/fworks/af4c896c9de47d827d4caa6fd7154b6b) tends to be fairly active, so it's worth searching for or asking about any problems you may have there.
+Note that some of the information on there is outdated.